Employee Safety and Health

 In addition, Mizuho defines Human Resources Risk as the risk of losses due to employee turnover or lowered morale.
 To deal with this form of risk, Mizuho has an ongoing initiative to enhance management methods and conducts monitoring to identify and reduce human capital risk, such as via staff surveys.

-As part of our commitment to creating safe and healthy workplaces in compliance with occupational health and safety legislation, we strive to improve the safety and health of our employees through various medical checkups, health management programs under the direction of industrial physicians and other specialists, and the work of the Health Committee.
+Along with our commitment to creating safe, comfortable, and healthy workplaces in compliance with occupational health and safety legislation, we strive to maintain and improve the health of our employees through various medical checkups, health management programs under the direction of industrial physicians and other specialists, and the work of the Health Committee.

 - Establishment of company medical centers staffed with full–time industrial physicians.

-- Provision of annual health checks*1, and health advice from industrial physicians for all employees.
+- Provision of annual medical examinations*1, and health advice from industrial physicians for all employees.